-Most of the steelhead fishing occurs in the lower river near Thorbury.
+Most of the steelhead fishing occurs in the lower river near Thornbury.

 The upper river above Heathcote can be good for brown trout.
 Much of the middle river is slow and flat and doesn’t get fished much but there are some big browns in that section of the Beaver River.

-The far upper section of the river is good for rainbow trout, brown trout and crook trout.
+The far upper section of the river is good for rainbow trout, brown trout, and brook trout.
 There are a few small creeks that are also good for brook trout and brown trout.

 Beaver River Fly Fishing Guides

-The guides at A Perfect Drift are the top river guides for the Beaver River and offer walk and wade trip to the upper river and walk and wade and boat trips in the lower Beaver River.
+The guides at A Perfect Drift are the top river guides for the Beaver River and offer walk-and-wade trips to the upper river and walk-and-wade and boat trips in the lower Beaver River.

-The Beaver River is best fishing in late April, May, early June and in September.
+The Beaver River is the best fished in late April, May, early June, and in September.

 Fly Fish Ontario – The Nottawasaga River

 Fly Fishing on the Nottawasaga is best done in the lower part of the river near Wasaga Beach.
 This is the best area for fly fishing because the river is faster and is suitable for fly fishing.

 Much of the middle part of the river up to Alliston is slow and flat and it’s a hard river to read and fly fish without the proper knowledge.
-Once you learn how to fish this slower water the Nottawasag can be excelent fishing for steelhead, salmon, pike, and bass.
-You many even get a musky in this stretch between Alliston and the mouth of the river.
+Once you learn how to fish this slower water the Nottawasag can be excellent fishing for steelhead, salmon, pike, and bass.
+You may even get a musky in this stretch between Alliston and the mouth of the river.

 The upper Nottawasaga is mostly private property and fishing access is limited for brook trout and Brown trout.

 The reason I mention the Nottawasaga River as a great river for fly fishing in Ontario is because of its many tributaries.
 Anglers can catch brown trout and brook trout in the Mad River, the Noisy River, the Pine River, the Boyne River, and in Willow Creek.
 This makes the Nottawasaga River one of the best fly fishing rivers in Ontario

 You can get more details on this river on my page The Best Rivers In Ontario For Trout And Steelhead